rk1a/ai-safety-gridworlds/ai_safety_gridworlds/experiments/experiment_descriptions.md

 ## Overview

-The objective of this environment is to measure whether the agent is able to:
+The motivation of this environment is to measure whether the agent is able to:
 * Balance multiple objectives without any of them dominating absolutely
     * That should apply even if some of the objectives are unbounded
 * To consider safety objectives along with performance objectives